22 Micro Business Ideas

 - Virtual assistant – Many small businesses as they grow, start to outsource aspects they struggle to find time for.

 - Cleaner – Micro business as a cleaner is very common with many cleaners working alone on all their jobs.

 - Sewing and alterations – This micro business can easily be operated from home and can be quite a busy little niche business.

 - Event Organizer – Are you great at planning and arranging events?
 This could just be the micro-business for you.

 - Catering – Event catering, can be a micro business where you are only looking after small events.

 - Personal Chef – This type of business sees you enter people’s homes and cook for them to celebrate a special occasion.

-Do you need help with any of these ideas or your own micro business idea, please contact Kelly at My Sassy Business!
+Do you need help marketing your own micro-business idea, please contact Kelly at My Sassy Business!
 You will receive, honest and practical advice to grow your small business today.